 A real case of the winter blues

 If you have SAD, you’ll find the list of symptoms very familiar.
 You may be tired all the time, have little energy when you are awake, and feel depressed.
 You might tend to overeat, to find socialising stressful, and to be pessimistic.
 Your libido and sense of self-esteem may be negatively impacted.
 You only start to feel better when spring arrives and the days get longer.

 Dealing with SAD can be hard, but fortunately there are treatments that can make a very big difference.
 One treatment involves using artificial light sources that mimic the impact of the natural light of the sun on the brain.
 A very simple approach that can make a really big difference involves making an effort to be out of doors and involved in physical exercise during the daytime as much as possible during the winter months, especially when there is little cloud cover.

 Cognitive behavioural therapy is another very successful way to treat and manage the symptoms of SAD as well as other forms of depression.
 By engaging with your therapist to understand the triggers to your “winter blues” more clearly, you can develop a new set of behaviours and reactions that are more positive and that help you to be as happy as you can, at any time of the year.

 How Can I Get Treatment For Seasonal Affective Disorder In London?

-If you would like to talk to someone about SAD, please get in touch with us at the Private Therapy Clinic by telephone at: 020 81507563 or book online by clicking below:
+If you would like to talk to someone about Seasonal Affective Disorder, please get in touch with us at the Private Therapy Clinic by telephone at: 020 81507563 or book online to arrange an appointment.